Blog

 Tunneled CVC

-Tunneled CVCs are surgically placed by a nurse or doctor into a vein usually in the neck or chest (jugular or subclavian vein).
+Tunneled CVCs are surgically placed by a nurse or doctor into a vein, usually in the neck or chest (jugular or subclavian vein).
 The catheter is passed under the skin through a small incision and is then guided by radiographic imaging until the tip ends in the superior vena cava (vein above the heart).
-To keep it in place, the catheter will then be stitched to the skin at the place it exits and like a PICC, the catheter tube will stick out of your skin.
+To secure it, the catheter is sutured at the exit site, and like a PICC line, a portion of the catheter extends outside the skin.
 Tunneled catheters can stay in for years.
 Once it needs to be removed, the patient must be referred back to interventional radiology, and it will be removed by a healthcare professional.

 Implanted Port

 An implanted port is more commonly known as a medi-port or port-a-cath.
-It is surgically placed usually on the right side of the chest under the skin.
-The catheter attached to the drum is short and also ends in the superior vena cava (vein above the heart).
-Once placed, you will only see a small quarter-sized bump under the skin.
+It is surgically placed, usually on the right side of the chest under the skin.
+The catheter attached to the reservoir is short and also ends in the superior vena cava (vein above the heart).
+Once placed, you will only see a small, palpable bump under the skin.
 There will not be any visible catheters sticking out of the skin.
-Only when it needs to be used, a special type of needle called a Huber needle is inserted into the port by a nurse.
+When access is needed, a special type of needle called a Huber needle is inserted into the port by a nurse.
 Ports may stay placed indefinitely as long as the catheter remains stable.
 Removing a port also requires a referral back to interventional radiology, and it will be removed by a healthcare professional.

 REFERENCES: